dotnet/orleans/src/Documentation/grains/external_tasks_and_grains.md

 ### Task based APIs:

-1) `await`, `Task.Factory.StartNew`, `Task.ContinuewWith`, `Task.WhenAny`, `Task.WhenAll`, `Task.Delay` all respect the current Task Scheduler.
+1) `await`, `Task.Factory.StartNew` (see below), `Task.ContinuewWith`, `Task.WhenAny`, `Task.WhenAll`, `Task.Delay` all respect the current Task Scheduler.
 That means that using them in the default way, without passing a different TaskScheduler, will cause them to execute in the grain context.

 2) Both `Task.Run` and the `endMethod` delegate of `Task.Factory.FromAsync` do NOT respect the current task Scheduler.
 They both use the `TaskScheduler.Default` scheduler, which is the .NET thread pool task Scheduler.
 Therefore, the code inside `Task.Run` and the `endMethod` will ALWAYS run on the .NET thread pool outside of the single-threaded execution model for Orleans grains, [as detailed here](http://blogs.msdn.com/b/pfxteam/archive/2011/10/24/10229468.aspx).
 However, any code after the `await Task.Run` or `await Task.Factory.FromAsync` will run back under the scheduler at the point the task was created, which is the grain scheduler.

 3) `configureAwait(false)` is an explicit API to escape the current task Scheduler.
 It will cause the code after an awaited Task to be executed on the `TaskScheduler.Default` scheduler, which is the .NET thread pool, and will thus break the single-threaded execution of the Orleans grain.
-You should in general **never ever use `configureAwait(false)` directly in grain code.**
+You should in general **never ever use `ConfigureAwait(false)` directly in grain code.**

 4) Methods with signature `async void` should not be used with grains.
 They are intended for graphical user interface event handlers.

+#### Task.Factory.StartNew and async delegates
+The usual recommendation for scheduling tasks in any C# program is to use `Task.Run` in favor of `Task.Factory.StartNew`.
+In fact, a quick google search on the use of `Task.Factory.StartNew()` will suggest [that it is Dangerous](https://blog.stephencleary.com/2013/08/startnew-is-dangerous.html) and [that one should always favor `Task.Run`](https://devblogs.microsoft.com/pfxteam/task-run-vs-task-factory-startnew/).
+But if we want to stay in the Orleans single threaded execution model for our grain then we need to use it, so how do we do it correctly then?
+The "danger" when using `Task.Factory.StartNew()` is that it does not natively support async delegates.
+This means that this is likely a bug: `var notIntendedTask = Task.Factory.StartNew(SomeDelegateAsync)`.
+`notIntendedTask` is _not_ a task that completes when `SomeDelegateAsync` does.
+Instead, one should _always_ unwrap the returned task: `var task = Task.Factory.StartNew(SomeDelegateAsync).Unwrap()`.

 ### Example: